 Boston isn’t a city to rush through.
 Unlike many other destinations, people who visit Boston tend not to do it in a day or two.
 It’s as if they already know this is a relaxed city that deserves a bit more time.
-I think you can get a very good feel and overview of Boston during a four day visit.
+I think you can get a very good feel and overview of Boston during a four-day visit.
 Here’s an itinerary that will allow you to see the best of what Boston has to offer:

 Boston Public Gardens

-Walk around the Back Bay- The end of the park meets Boston’s back bay, our version of New York’s SoHo and West Village.
-This is where Boston’s elite and wealthy live and nearby Newbury Street is our Madison Avenue, with lots of expensive shopping.
-The brownstones and tree line streets make for a joyful leisurely stroll.
-It’s peaceful and very beautiful.
-Stop at the park on Commonwealth Ave to sit and watch the people and cars go by.
+The end of the park meets Boston’s Back Bay, our version of New York’s SoHo and West Village.
+This is where Boston’s elite and wealthy live, and nearby Newbury Street is our Madison Avenue, with lots of expensive shopping.
+The pretty brownstones and tree-lined streets make for a peaceful, leisurely stroll.
+Stop at the park on Commonwealth Ave. to sit and watch the people and cars go by.

-Copley Square and Trinity Church- Copley Square is a great little park where you can buy discount theater tickets, listen to musicians, and gaze up at the Hancock Tower.
-You can also go into Boston’s Trinity Church, which is one of Boston’s oldest and I think most beautiful.
+Copley Square is a great little park where you can buy discount theater tickets, listen to musicians, and gaze up at the Hancock Tower.
+You can also go into Boston’s Trinity Church, which is one of the city’s oldest and most beautiful churches.

 Explore the North End

-Take a Free Tour of Harvard
+Take a free tour of Harvard

 Hang out in Harvard Square

-Take the Sam Adams Brewery Tour – After four days of sightseeing, you deserve a beer or five.
-Sam Adams Brewery offers free tours of its brewery.
+After four days of sightseeing, you deserve a beer or five.
 Sam Adams is a major brewer in Boston and locals drink it widely and frequently.
-Tours start mid-afternoon and depart every forty-five minutes.
+The brewery offers free tours, starting in mid-afternoon and departing every 45 minutes.
 You get a few free samples along the way.
-If you are not over 21, don’t worry, you can still go but you just can’t drink.
+If you’re under 21, don’t worry.
+You can still go — you just can’t drink.

-For more information on the United States, visit my country and city guide to US travel.
+For more information on the United States, visit my country and city guides to US travel.